-The Pakistan match was always going to be a 50-50 match as you never really know which Pakistan team will turn up.
-So far throughout the tournament, it had been the bad team and we in Zimbabwe were hopeful they would turn up against us as well.
-The last time we had met Pakistan, we had beaten them in the Test series so we were pretty confident that we had this.
+The Pakistan match was always going to be a 50-50 match.
+You never really know which Pakistan team will turn up.
+So far throughout the tournament, it had been the bad team.
+As Zimbabweans we were hopeful they would turn up against us as well.
+The last time we had met Pakistan, we had beaten them in the Test series.
+Therefore we were pretty confident that we had this.
 And sure enough, the bad Pakistan team turned up and we restricted them to 235.

 In the lead up to the game, we were confident of upstaging Pakistan, and the injuries to Chamu Chibhabha and Solomon Mire were talking points.
 Luckily they were fit for the encounter, resulting in what many agreed was the strongest team we could field.
-Tawanda Mupariwa too made a comeback to the team after being dropped for being ‘too slow’, with Alistair Campbell famously quoting that the only way he could make it into the team was if he batted like England’s Paul Collingwood.
+Tawanda Mupariwa too made a comeback to the team. he was dropped for being ‘too slow’.
+Alistair Campbell famously quoting that the only way he could make it into the team was if he batted like England’s Paul Collingwood.

 A Pakistan fan ruffled some feathers on Zimbabwe cricket forums with this statement: “There is no way and I MEAN no way that Pakistan is losing tonight.
 You folks are only good enough to give teams like Ireland a fight, your World Cup dream ends tonight.
 Pakistan is going to destroy your team and win the World Cup.”
 He certainly had the last laugh.